 Ge.
-203. PHYSICS OF THE EARTH.
-6 units; second term of evennumbered years.
+203. Physics of the Earth.
+6 units; first term of odd-numbered years.

 Structure of the earth; gravity and isostasy; tides; movement of the poles; elastic properties, temperature; density.

 Ge.
 205. APPLIED GEOPHYSICS I. Measurements of gravity and earth magnetism applied to geological problems and prospecting.
 5 units; first term of odd-numbered years.